sassoftware/ci360-extensions/code/esp-ci360-adapter/README.md

 ### Configuration

-You need to change the connection settings in the "config.txt" file to specify ESP server and project, as well as information needed connect to your access point in CI360 (gateway URL and token).
+You need to change the connection settings in the "config.properties" file to specify ESP server and project, as well as information needed connect to your access point in CI360 (gateway URL and token).

 ###### Windows
 You can run the adapter on Windows by executing follwing command: